-When it comes to the foods you eat, there are certain times of the day that you should eat them.
-Eating a particular food item too late in the day may lead to weight gain, but eating that same food item for breakfast may improve your digestion.
-Optimal health starts with good digestion, which is why we did some digging into Ayurvedic teachings.
+When it comes to the foods you eat, the time at which you eat them can dictate how the body responds.
+Eating a particular food item too late in the day may lead to weight gain, but eating that same food item for breakfast may improve your digestive health.
+Optimal health starts with high-functioning digestive system, which is why we did some digging into Ayurvedic teachings.

-We believe that natural foods and herbal supplements can heal the body just as efficiently as medicine can.
+We believe that natural foods and herbal supplements can have an extremely positive impact on overall health.
 By eating foods that are naturally suited for your body, i.e. fresh fruits, vegetables, and nuts and seeds, you establish healthy digestion and absorb nutrients more efficiently.
-Eat wisely by not consuming health-damaging foods like meat, meat products, dairy products, processed foods, fried foods, added sugars, or genetically modified foods.
-In other words, our bodies weren’t designed to eat these foods so avoiding them can keep you healthy.
+Eat wisely by not consuming foods like meat, meat products, dairy products, processed foods, fried foods, added sugars, or genetically modified foods.
+In other words, our bodies weren’t designed to eat genetically engineered or antibiotic-laden foods, so avoiding them can keep you healthy.

-Eat quality food that is a little juicy or oily to improve digestion and nutrient absorption.
+Eat quality foods that are a little juicy or oily to improve digestion and nutrient absorption.
 Extra virgin olive oil or coconut oil are both great to use for healthy digestion.
 Listen to your body and feed it what it needs, but don’t overeat.
 Eating the right sized portions (no bigger than two fists combined) can help you stay at a healthy weight too!

 Now, the foods you eat can do you good or bad, depending on when you eat them.
 First off, eating very late at night isn’t beneficial because it can be hard on the digestive system.
 The body is sensitive, which is why we’ve detailed what times you should eat some very common foods.
 Employ these food times into your diet and you’ll be on your way to a healthy digestive system.